GoogleCloudPlatform/professional-services-data-validator/README.md

                         If target filter is not provided, the source filter will run on source and target tables.
                         See: *Filters* section
   [--config-file or -c CONFIG_FILE]
                         YAML Config File Path to be used for storing validations and other features.
+Supports GCS and local paths.
                         See: *Running DVT with YAML Configuration Files* section [--config-file-json or -cj CONFIG_FILE_JSON]
                         JSON Config File Path to be used for storing validations only for application purposes.